rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 #### Filtering nodes graphically

-Node resources are displayed in the Resources page.
+Node resources are displayed in the Run page.
 Setting the project menu in the navigation bar will list just the Nodes in that project's resource model.